 Seeing my mom as a homemaker is one of the main ones.
 Growing up in that environment and having her at home meant a lot when it came to my childhood.
-I learned and saw first hand what she did as a wife and mother.
-She kept the house in order and kept things going, even on those days where I knew she was tired and wanted a break.
+I saw and learned first hand what she did as a wife and mother.
+She would keep the house in order and get what she needed to do done, even on those days where I could see she was tired and craved for a break.

 “The homemaker has the ultimate career.
 All other careers exist for one purpose only – and that is to support the ultimate career. ”― C.S.
 Lewis

 During our engagement, my than fiancé and I discussed our goals, our dreams, and what we expected from each other once we were married.
 At this time, I breached the topic of me possibly staying at home.
 As I listed all the benefits – along with all the things I would do, what I wanted to pursue, and any other future passions – I waited for the denial.
 Thoughts of, “We need the extra income”, or “There’s no reason for you to stay home all day, women can work now” , were flooding my mind.

 To my surprise, he was all for it!
 No hesitation what-so-ever and was even ecstatic at the idea!
 This, in turn, made me thrilled.
 His response was so unexpected.
 What made him agree so quickly, I do not know.
 Perhaps I did convince him and he thought it was truly a great idea, or maybe, just maybe, God planted the seed in some way beforehand.

 Living on One Income

 After we went over our finances, we realized that it was not necessary for me to work.
 With his earnings, we could live a simple, comfortable lifestyle, and that’s all we needed.